Jose Montemayor Jr.: Local

-2022 presidential run
+National

-He ran for president on the 2022 Philippine presidential election under the Democratic Party of the Philippines.
-He held a proclamation rally in Pasay on February 9, with prayer songs.
-During a 2022 debate between presidential candidates, Montemayor falsely claimed that COVID-19 vaccines expose people to infection, citing a non-existent study.
-Montemayor said that "He will protect the rights of the OFW (Overseas Filipino Workers) and he will provide legal and medical assistance to the workers".
-Montemayor says that he will remove the Operation Tokhang (Tokhang meaning "knock and plead" in Cebuano) because of certain instances of death, he says that he will address the issue some other way.
-He lost, gaining the lowest votes, receiving 60,592 votes or 0.11% of the votes.
-Montemayor only spent P100,000 from his pocket without any donations.
+In the 2016 Philippine presidential election, he attempted to run, eventually being declared a nuisance candidate.
+He ran for president in the 2022 Philippine presidential election under the Democratic Party of the Philippines; his running mate was Rizalito David.
+He held a proclamation rally at a condominium unit in Pasay on February 9, with prayer and worship songs.
+During a 2022 debate between presidential candidates, Montemayor falsely claimed that COVID-19 vaccines expose people to infection, citing a non-existent study according to Vera Files.
+Montemayor said that he would protect the rights of the OFW (Overseas Filipino Workers) and will provide legal and medical assistance to the workers, claiming that he will eliminate corruption and COVID-19.
+Montemayor says that he will remove Operation Tokhang (Tokhang meaning "knock and plead" in Cebuano) because of certain instances of death, stating that he will address the issue some other way.
+In an interview with the Philippine Daily Inquirer, he said that he and David were aiming for a "Christ-centered" governance, opposing same-sex unions, abortion, divorce and the death penalty.
+He lost, placing 10th or last, receiving 60,592 votes or 0.11% of the ballot.
+His vice presidential candidate also got last place, gaining 9th with 56,711 votes, or 0.11% of the ballot.
+Montemayor only spent P100,000 from his pocket with no report of donations.
+He ran for senator in 2025 as an independent candidate, filing his certificate of candidacy on October 1, 2024.
+"Well, even before, I had a big chance [to win].
+But now, I have a bigger advantage because I am now known," Montemayor said.
+In November, the Philippine Commission on Elections (COMELEC) declared 117 nuisance candidates, 14 of whom filed a motion for reconsideration.
+In December, the COMELEC announced 66 names on their final list; Montemayor was included.
+He lost, placing 52nd with 671,818 votes.
+Montemayor, according to his Commission on Elections Statement of Contribution and Expenditures, did not have any donations and contributions or expenditures.

-2025 Senate run

-He ran for senator in 2025, but lost, placing 52nd.

-Other runs

-In the 2001 Philippine gubernatorial elections, he ran independently for the Governor of Pampanga.
-He ran against Lito Lapid.
-He ran in the 2013 Philippine gubernatorial elections as an independent candidate for governor of Pampanga.
-He lost with 4,693 votes.
-In the 2016 Philippine presidential election, he filed his certificate of candidacy, eventually being declared as a nuisance candidate.
+Electoral history

+Electoral history of Jose Montemayor Jr.